Grain elevator: History

 A recent problem with grain elevators is the need to provide separate storage for ordinary and genetically modified grain to reduce the risk of accidental mixing of the two.

-In the past, grain elevators sometimes experienced silo explosions.
+Grain elevators sometimes experience silo explosions.
 Fine powder from the millions of grains passing through the facility would accumulate and mix with the oxygen in the air.
 A spark could spread from one floating particle to the other, creating a chain reaction that would destroy the entire structure.
 (This dispersed-fuel explosion is the mechanism behind fuel-air bombs.)
 To prevent this, elevators have very rigorous rules against smoking or any other open flame.
 Many elevators also have various devices installed to maximize ventilation, safeguards against overheating in belt conveyors, legs, bearings, and explosion-proof electrical devices such as electric motors, switches, and lighting.

 Grain elevators in small Canadian communities often had the name of the community painted on two sides of the elevator in large block letters, with the name of the elevator operator emblazoned on the other two sides.
 This made identification of the community easier for rail operators (and incidentally, for lost drivers and pilots).
 The old community name often remained on an elevator long after the town had either disappeared or been amalgamated into another community; the grain elevator at Ellerslie, Alberta, remained marked with its old community name until it was demolished, which took place more than 20 years after the village had been annexed by Edmonton.

-One of the major historical trends in the grain trade has been the closure of many smaller elevators, and the consolidation the grain trade to fewer places and among fewer companies.
+One of the major historical trends in the grain trade has been the closure of many smaller elevators and the consolidation of the grain trade to fewer places and among fewer companies.
 For example, in 1961, 1,642 "country elevators" (the smallest type) were in Alberta, holding 3452240 t of grain.
-By 2010. only 79 "primary elevators" (as they are now known) remained, holding 1613960 t.
+By 2010, only 79 "primary elevators" (as they are now known) remained, holding 1613960 t.

-In 2017, the United States had 25 e9USbu of storage capacity, a growth of 25% in the previous decade.
+Despite this consolidation, overall storage capacity has increased in many places.
+In 2017, the United States had 25 e9USbu of storage capacity, a growth of 25% over the previous decade.